Exploring Children’s Rights and A.I

 Exploring the views of school staff

 Children’s Parliament worked with four schools across the first two stages of the project.
-Following this, we sought the views of school staff from across Scotland, with the aim of gaining a clear understanding on how prepared and supported they feel to explore the topic of AI with children.
+Following this, we sought the views of school staff from across Scotland, with the aim of gaining a clear understanding on how prepared and supported they feel to explore the topic of A.I with children.
 A national survey was conducted in May and June 2024.
 The survey collected the views of more than 500 school leaders, teachers and support staff, all of whom work with children up to the age of 14.

-The survey gathered responses on staff confidence in their own knowledge of the subject, what support and resources they had been made aware of, and their own use of AI.
-A final open question asked them for their views on the impact of AI on children’s rights within education.
+The survey gathered responses on staff confidence in their own knowledge of the subject, what support and resources they had been made aware of, and their own use of A.I.
+A final open question asked them for their views on the impact of A.I on children’s rights within education.

 Below, we share some of the findings.
 The full results of the survey will form part of the evidence for the project’s final report.